-The Company's capital resources include existing cash of \$22,257 and trade and other receivables of \$627,263.
+The Company's capital resources include existing cash of \$392,453, trade and other receivables of \$617,773 and receivable for sale of subsidiary of \$572,454.
 Given the current global resource sector slowdown, the Company has significantly reduced expenditures and is focusing primarily on initiatives that benefit the community and maintain the Company's presence in the Cañariaco Copper Project area.

-These interim condensed consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assume that the Company will continue operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
-As at June 30, 2017, the Company has \$31.68 million cumulative losses since inception.
+These consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assume that the Company will continue operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
+As at December 31, 2017, the Company has incurred \$33.9 million cumulative losses since inception.